-A vital undertaking of any medical facility large or small – independent or outpatient is to track or check claim status of a patient’s health cover.
-With having the knowledge of the claim status many healthcare unit face revenue leakages, which in-turn pushes them towards winding up their businesses (healthcare facility).
+A vital undertaking of any medical facility large or small – independent or outpatient is to track or check the claim status of a patient’s health cover.
+With having the knowledge of the claim status many healthcare units face revenue leakages, which in turn pushes them towards winding up their businesses (healthcare facility).

 How can Physicians achieve better ROI with claim status checking?

 You as a physician are busy, the staff is caught up, but staying on top of claims statuses is as important, as checking the patients.
 Proactively monitoring can keep small issues from turning into claim denials.
 As a matter of fact, it takes around 5-12 minutes per claim to check status manually and that adds up fast.
 Most of the time, the healthcare staff spends more energy only to find that the claims in question don’t have a status yet.

 A tremendous amount of time is wasted by revenue cycle management experts checking on claims where nothing has happened yet.
 A technology-driven, automated approach to claim status checking/monitoring ensures resources are being expended where they will do the most good, which is working only those claims that have already been identified as having issues.
 Medical billing and coding companies are your go-to man in such a scenario if you feel the in-house department has other issues to take care of.

 In this changing climate, revenue must be managed differently to ensure that the value delivered to patients is reimbursed appropriately both in terms of accuracy and timeliness.

 Understand claims with the context of revenue cycle management